quantum-mob/QuantumPlaybook/README.md

 ## Update

-The contents of this package is actively updated, and you may want to check for the updates.frequently.
+The contents of this package is actively updated, and you may want to check for updates from time to time:

-Fortunately, once installed, QuantumWorkbook will automatically check for updates and install the newest update whenever it is available.

-If you want to check for updates manually, use the following code:

 ```Mathematica
 << QuantumWorkbook`